How to Visit Nain Iran: history in the desert

 At the oldest mosque I met the author of the travel guide on Wikitravel.
 He is trying to promote Nain as a tourist destination and is collecting photos of Iran to sell as post cards to the tour groups visiting the mosque.

-I am not sure Nain will ever be the next tourist destination in Iran, but it certainly was an interesting off the beaten path place to visit.
+I am not sure Nain will ever be the next top tourist destination in Iran, but it certainly was an interesting off the beaten path place to visit.
 It was the only town where I saw the traditional water reservoirs still in use.

-Things to do in Nain Iran
+The best things to do in Nain Iran

 The Jame mosque from the 8th century is the oldest mosque in Iran and the main tourist attraction in Nain.
 In fact, it is a popular stop on most tour groups itineraries when they travel between Yazd and Esfahan or Tehran.